James Boyles Murray: Personal life

-In 1814, he married Maria Bronson (1793–1851), the eldest surviving daughter of Isaac Bronson (1760–1838), founder of New York Assurance Company and Bridgeport Bank at Park Place in New York City, and sister of Oliver Bronson.
+In 1814, Murray married Maria Bronson (1793–1851), the eldest surviving daughter of Isaac Bronson (1760–1838), founder of New York Assurance Company and Bridgeport Bank at Park Place in New York City, and sister of Oliver Bronson.
 In 1828, Bronson was the richest man in New York.
-Murray was at the height of polite New York society and purchased a house at the fashionable Manhattan address of Washington Square Park.
+Murray was at the height of New York society and purchased a house at the fashionable Manhattan address of Washington Square Park.
 Together, they were the parents of eight children, including: